Designers flash flesh at New York's Fashion Week

-NEW YORK (Reuters) - Expect to see more flesh come spring, as designers at New York’s Fashion Week reveal cropped tops, short flouncy skirts and sheer lace and mesh paneling on the runways.
+NEW YORK, Sept 7 (Reuters) - Expect to see more flesh come spring, as designers at New York’s Fashion Week reveal cropped tops, short flouncy skirts and sheer lace and mesh paneling on the runways.

 At the Lacoste show on Saturday, creative director Felipe Oliveira Baptista flirted with the paradox of chic yet sporty clothes for spring 2014 and looked to the company’s roots on the tennis court for “all lightness and transparence for a carefree summer.”